New Rockford, North Dakota: Education

 New Rockford is served by New Rockford-Sheyenne Public School.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, New Rockford has a humid continental climate, abbreviated "Dfb" on climate maps.

+Newspaper

+The weekly New Rockford Transcript is the town's official newspaper of record.